KarlLamothe/KarlLamothe.github.io/_posts/2023-09-28-Journal-Articles.md

 ## Accepted
 ### Habitat associations and abundance estimates for two least-disturbed Redside Dace (*Clinostomus elongatus*) populations in tributaries of Lake Huron (Ontario, Canada)
 - **Authors**: <ins>Karl A. Lamothe</ins> and D. Andrew R. Drake
 - **Journal**: Canadian Journal of Fisheries and Aquatic Sciences

+### Habitat stratification for maximizing the power to detect proportional declines in occupancy of an imperilled freshwater fish species
+- **Authors**: <ins>Karl A. Lamothe</ins>, Matthew M. Guzzo, Neil J. Mochnacz, and D. Andrew R. Drake
+- **Journal**: Canadian Journal of Fisheries and Aquatic Sciences